-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Matt was a Fellow in our Winter 2016 cohort who landed a job with one of our hiring partners, 1010data.

 For my main dissertation project, I studied how batteries age under different real-world cycling patterns.
 Most cycle life estimates for a battery are based on simple constant charge and constant discharge patterns, but lots of applications (such those experienced by batteries in electric vehicles or coupled to the electric grid) do not have simple cycling patterns.
 This variation effects the life of the battery.